 The fair value of "Deposits by credit institutions" and "Debt securities in issue" has been calculated as the carrying amount adjusted for fair value changes in interest rate risk and in own credit risk.
 The fair value is categorised into Level 3 in the fair value hierarchy.
 The fair value changes related to interest rate risk is based on changes in relevant interest rates compared with the corresponding nominal interest rate in the portfolios.
 The fair value changes in the credit risk is calculated as a difference between the credit spread in the nominal interest rate compared with the current spread that is observed in the market.
 This calculation is performed on an aggregated level for all long-term issuances recognised in the balance sheet item "Debt securities in issue".
-As the contractual maturity is short for "Deposits by credit institutions" the changes in NMB's own credit risk related to these items "Debt securities in issue".
+As the contractual maturity is short for "Deposits by credit institutions" the changes in NMB's own credit risk related to these items is assumed not to be significant.
+This is also the case for short term issuances recognised in the balance sheet items "Debt securities in issue".